biocommons/hgvs/doc/key_concepts.rst

 choices and tradeoffs, these data are provided through an implementation of the (abstract) Data Provider Interface (:class:`hgvs.dataproviders.interface`).
-Currently, the only concrete implementation of the data provider interface uses `UTA
-<https://bitbucket.org/biocommons/uta>`_, an archive of transcripts,
-transcript sequences, and transcript-reference sequence alignments.
+Currently, the only concrete implementation of the data provider interface uses `UTA`_, an archive of transcripts, transcript sequences, and transcript-reference sequence alignments.

 Invitae provides a public UTA instance at ``uta.biocommons.org:5432`` (PostgreSQL).  `hgvs` uses this public UTA instance by default, so